entur/tiamat/README.md

 # Run Keycloak
 Bot Tiamat and Abzu are set up to be used with Keycloak.
-Currently, Keycloak is not running in vagrant so we have to run it standalone.
+Currently, Keycloak is not running in vagrant so we have to run it standalone. *Currently disabled, see NRP-16*

 * Download Keycloak version 1.7.0.CR1 (or newer)
 * Change the port in standalone/configuration/standalone.xml** to 18080 : ```{jboss.http.port:18080}```